wwwaylon/wwwaylon.github.io/archive/mnar.md

 Modeling MNAR data can be challenging, but Mplus offers powerful tools to address it.
 By understanding and applying pattern-mixture or selection models, you can more accurately handle MNAR data and improve the validity of your research findings.
 As always, it’s vital to report these methods transparently and to consider sensitivity analyses to assess the robustness of your conclusions.

-This post provides an overview of MNAR models and sample Mplus code for implementing them.
-As you work with your own data, remember that no single model can perfectly correct for MNAR data, but these tools allow you to approach the problem more rigorously and mitigate potential biases.
+This post provides a comprehensive introduction to MNAR models with code examples, interpretations, and report templates for each approach.
+These tools can enhance your analyses and support the transparent reporting of assumptions around missing data.